McGill-CSB/RNAMoIP/README.txt

 		and enter in the Gurobi Interactive Shell

 INSTALLATION:
-    1) Download the RNAMoIP.py script
+    1) The RNAMoIP.py script is located in Src/RNAMoIP.py

 	If you don't have a database of motifs in a ".desc" formatm, as outputed bu RNA3DMotifs (http://rna3dmotif.lri.fr/) we